Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 - frequent (more than 15 per minute).

-- polymorphic, having a different shape
+- polymorphic, having different shapes

 6. By rhythm